BMW M2 new car review

 Design and build

-There are no visual changes to this updated G87 M2 - unless you count the wider selection of paint colours and wheel designs.
-As before, there's nothing subtle about the wild, angular looks of this second generation M2.
+There's nothing subtle about the wild, angular looks of this second generation M2.
 BMW says its designs are edging closer to the style of its race cars and this one's certainly got a degree of DTM to it thanks to an overt body kit with swollen wings, plus huge quad-exit exhausts in a GT-style rear diffuser and a unique front end with frameless kidney grilles said to be inspired by classic 02 series BMW coupes of the '60s and '70s.

 The track width is much wider than a standard 2 Series Coupe (49mm more at the front and 18mm more at the rear) and the car itself is 114mm longer than the pre-2022-era F87 generation M2 - and only 219mm shorter than an M4.
 Wheels are 19-inches at the front and 20-inches at the rear.

-Inside, signs of this mid-term update are more obvious, with a redesigned dashboard, a smarter flat-bottomed steering wheel and a new OS 8.5 operating system for the 14.9-inch central touchscreen that combines with the 12.3-inch driver's display as part of one curved panel.
+Inside, there's a driver-focused dashboard, a smart flat-bottomed steering wheel and an OS 8.5 operating system for the 14.9-inch central touchscreen that combines with the 12.3-inch driver's display as part of one curved panel.
 Both monitor's have M2-bespoke graphics.
-Customers can now individually option in BMW's carbon fibre-backed bucket seats (previously only available as part of a pricier combined option package).
+Customers can individually option in BMW's carbon fibre-backed bucket seats.
+As usual with an M car, you can set your own performance preferences for the two red thumb paddles on the bespoke steering wheel for quick access to favoured drive, transmission, stability and suspension settings.

 + More